Writer, Editor.

 Bernard’s fiction and essays have been nominated for the Best of the Net and Pushcart Prize anthologies, and has been published in dozens of literary venues, including Third Coast, The South Carolina Review, Crab Orchard Review, Craft, and New Delta Review.

 They’ve authored two prose chapbooks—Puzzle Pieces (Paper Nautilus Press, 2016) and Fly Back at Me (Sundress Publications, 2017).
-All Hours, their novel-in-stories manuscript, has been finalized in book prizes from Texas Tech University Press and Southeast Missouri State University Press.
+Their novel-in-stories manuscript, has been finalized in book prizes from Texas Tech University Press and Southeast Missouri State University Press.

 Editing